Avoiding disruption: How technology helps wealth managers make remote working a success

 The coronavirus pandemic changed the way wealth management firms operate almost overnight.
 Gone were traditional face-to-face meetings, with wealth managers having to interact with clients virtually instead.

-Firms that were far behind on digital transformation found themselves struggling to adapt to the remote work environment.
+Firms that were far behind in digital transformation found themselves struggling to adapt to the remote work environment.
 In a recent webinar, Wealth Dynamix Head of Functional Consultants Travis Morgans discussed four ways technology can support wealth management firms that are working remotely.

 1. Internal communications

 “Remote working removes all opportunities for one-to-one interactions that would have happened in an office – the water cooler conversations, the quick chats across a desk,” says Morgans.
 Consider the creation of a proposal for a client meeting.
-In the office that would require a supporting cast of compliance, tax and other advisors pulling together to create a detailed meeting pack for the client.
+In the office that would require a supporting cast of compliance, tax, and other advisors pulling together to create a detailed meeting pack for the client.
 That’s a time-consuming process, but it’s relatively painless when everybody is under the same roof.

 Working remotely without technology, however, creates additional headaches.
 Relationship managers may struggle to access different aspects of a client profile, such as client preferences or recent communication history.
 Remote working has also increased the volume of emails and phone calls, making it difficult to keep track of all the information needed to manage complex client relationships.